Murder of Mona Tinsley: Medium assistance

-First trial
+Abduction trial

-On 9 and 10 March 1937, Nodder appeared at Birmingham Assizes.
-He was tried before Mr. Justice Swift, charged with Mona's abduction; the taking of the girl by fraud with the intent of depriving her father of possession of her; of detaining her by fraud; of decoying and enticing her into his possession; and of unlawfully stealing and carrying away the child and secreting her against the wishes of her father.
+Nodder was formally charged with Mona's abduction and unlawful detainment on 25 January 1937.
+He was brought to trial before Mr. Justice Swift at the Victoria Law Courts in Birmingham on 9 March, facing nine separate charges including the taking of the girl by fraud with the intent of depriving her father of possession of her; of detaining her by fraud; of decoying and enticing her into his possession; of unlawfully detaining the child; and of unlawfully stealing and carrying away the child and secreting her against the wishes of her father.
+He pleaded not guilty to each charge.

 The prosecution was conducted by Norman Birkett KC, who could only argue that Nodder had abducted the child.
 Nodder chose not to testify at this hearing, leaving his defence counsel, led by Maurice Healy, to reiterate Nodder's claims that Mona had spent one night at his Peacehaven home before he had given the child two shillings and both verbal and written instructions as to how to travel to her aunt's Sheffield home, and that he had not seen her since.
 Healy further argued that Mona may still be found alive and well, and that no-one should speculate as to her actual fate.

-The jury took just 16 minutes to convict Nodder of Tinsley's abduction.
-In his summary to the court, Justice Swift paid reference to Nodder's refusal to testify at this trial, stating: "Nobody knows what has become of that little girl ...
+The jury deliberated for sixteen minutes before convicting Nodder of Tinsley's abduction.
+When asked by the judge if he had any statement to make in response to the jury's verdict, Nodder replied, "No, sir."
+In response, Mr. Justice Swift paid reference to Nodder's refusal to testify at his trial and the jury's verdict, stating: "You have been most properly, in my opinion, convicted by the jury of a dreadful crime" before adding: "Nobody knows what has become of that little girl ...
 Whatever happened to her, how she fared, who looked after her, where she slept.
 There is one person in this court who knows, and he is silent ... he is silent!
 He says nothing to you at all ...
 He sits there and never tells you a word."
 (Note: Nodder's refusal to admit his guilt in Mona's abduction and murder and his refusal to reveal the location of her body led to his becoming known in contemporary media as the "Man Who Said Nothing".)

-In passing sentence, Justice Swift added: "What you did with that little girl, what became of her, only you know.
+In conclusion of sentencing, Swift added: "What you did with that little girl, what became of her, only you know.
 It may be that time will reveal the dreadful secret you carry in your breast.
 I cannot tell, but, I am determined that, as far as I have part or lot in that dreadful tragedy of 5 January and 6 January, I will keep you in custody."
-He was sentenced to seven years' imprisonment, to be served at Lincoln Prison.
+Nodder was sentenced to seven years' penal servitude, to be served at Lincoln Prison.
+He did appeal the severity of this sentence, although his appeal was dismissed in June 1937.